 The industry is reportedly worth over millions

 Karashika- This 1996 movie made this chant- “Karishika karishika!
 Queen of Darkness, Lucifer Lucifer King of Demons”-popular.
 Remember it?
 It was also a horror movie depicting the lives of worshippers of Satan.
-It starred Bob Manuel Udokwo, Becky Okorie, Sandra Achums, Obi Mmadubugo, Amaechi Muonagor, Andy Chukwu, Steve Eboh and many others.
+It starred Bob Manuel Udokwu, Becky Okorie, Sandra Achums, Obi Madubogwu, Amaechi Muonagor, Andy Chukwu, Steve Eboh and many others.

 Glamour Girls– Away from all the horror and magic, Glamour Girls was released in 1994 by Kenneth Nnebue.
-It was an ambitious daring movie that caused a lot of controversy then because of some scenes on it.
-It’s cast was star studded with Liz Benson, Sola Fosudo, Tina Amuzian, Dolly Unachuckwu, Babara Odoh, late Jennifer Okere, Ernest Obi, Ngozi Ezeonu, Gloria Anozie, Zack Orji, Keppy Ekpeyong Bassey, Pat Attah and Sandra Achums
+It was an ambitious, daring movie that caused a lot of controversy then because of some scenes in it.
+Its cast was star studded with Liz Benson, Sola Fosudo, Tina Amuzian, Dolly Unachuckwu, Babara Odoh, late Jennifer Okere, Ernest Obi, Ngozi Ezeonu, Gloria Anozie, Zack Orji, Keppy Ekpeyong Bassey, Pat Attah and Sandra Achums

 Silent Night- This 1996 movie directed by Chico Ejiro, introduced us to NollyWood fine boy Ramsey Nuoah.
 It also veered away from all the horror and voodoo.
 It was a crime-drama movie.
 It also had other veterans such as Emeka Ike, Segun Arinze, Kate Henshaw-Nuttal, Alex Usifo Omiagbo, and Joke Silva.